-The Consortium for Innovative Legal Education (CILE) is a group of four independent law schools that offers joint study abroad programs, visit-in programs to provide geographic flexibility for students, and other creative programming and services for the four schools.
+Summer study abroad and semester abroad programs, as well as visiting-in study at other law schools, is available through New England Law's partnership in the Consortium for Innovative Legal Education, a group of four independent law schools from across the country.
 Through these programs and a wide variety of externships available to New England Law students, the legal curriculum includes opportunities for summer, semester, or year-long study at member institutions in the United States and abroad.